felipedelosh/MapperCitiesCountrisViaPandasByLoko/METADATA/DATABASE/readme.txt

 FelipedelosH

-Here you save a database logs
+Here you save the logs